mabs239/ResearchPapers/README.md

 [3].
 Abu Bakar Siddique and Muhammad Tahir, “Joint brightness control and data transmission for visible light communication systems based on white LEDs,” Consumer Communications and Networking Conference (CCNC), 2011 IEEE , vol., no., pp.1026,1030, 9-12 Jan.
 2011.

+# Salma Tariq

+[1].
+Rizwan Arshad, Salman Tariq, Muhammad Umair Niaz, and Mohsin Jamil.
+"Improvement in solar panel efficiency using solar concentration by simple mirrors and by cooling."
+In Robotics and Emerging Allied Technologies in Engineering (iCREATE), 2014 International Conference on, pp. 292-295.
+IEEE, 2014.

 # Saira Arif

 Saira Arif, “Energy and priority aware scheduling scheme for wireless sensor networks”, accepted for publication in BUJICT (Bahria University Journal of Information and Communication Technology)